SKYLINES FARM

 The new registered Romney rams I've purchased have helped to broaden my available genetic pool, and beginning with the '06 breeding season I've used rams of my own breeding as well.

-Four Lines . . .
+Genetics . . .

 A variegated natural-colored Romney ewe nurses her chunky white twin lambs.